 Aspen Heights British School (AHBS) opened September 2017 with founding Principal Emma Shanahan (formerly of Aldar Academies).
 The school is the fourth member of the International Schools Partnership group in the UAE.
 ISP now has more than 45 schools in 12 countries which educate over 45,000 students.
-Other ISP schools in the UAE include Reach British School in Abu Dhabi, and The Aquila School and Nibras International School in Dubai.
+Other ISP schools in the UAE include Reach British School in Abu Dhabi, and The Aquila School, The English College and Nibras International School in Dubai.

-Currently, the school is open from FS1 to Year 9 and will add Year 10 in September 2021.
+Currently, the school is open from FS1 to Year 12, the latter having opened in September 2023.
 The school is co-educational and with a 56:44 gender ratio of boys to girls.
-As at November 2019, AHBS has just over 700 students, from over 50 different nationalities of whom 57% were Emirati.
+As at November 2019, AHBS has just over 850 students, from over 50 different nationalities of whom 57% were Emirati.
 It has grown substantially since the time of its first ADEK inspection in February 2019, when there were just 400 students.

 AHBS employs 57 teachers who come from the UK, Ireland, and South Africa.
 All are Native English speaking with a minimum qualification of a Bachelors' degree, appropriate teaching qualification and two years’ experience.

 In common with most new schools, student numbers are much higher in the Primary section with four Nursery (FS1) classes, six FS2 classes, whilst Year 1 has five classes.
 Year 2 has four classes, Years 3 and 4, three classes each and Year 5-9 each have two classes.
 Maximum class sizes are 25 students, though the average class size is 22.